chriskiehl/re-wx/README.md

 Events: re-wx does no event wrapping.
 The normal WX events are used.

+It's not trying to be an opaque framework hiding away the internal details of WX.
+It's very much designed to operate on-top of and in concert with WX.

 # compromises

 It's not a true one-way data flow for certain components.
 For instance, in WX, ComboBoxes only produce events _after_ it's internally updated its state.